 Your Ecommerce clients leave a virtual footprint when they sign up for a newsletter, make purchases, leave comments on your site and other forms of engagement with your online business.
 A CRM tool can help you track relevant customer data so that you can send more personalized and targeted marketing messages to your consumers.

 Just as businesses have moved from brick and mortar to Ecommerce platforms like Selz, marketing has moved from mailed advertisements and coupons to virtual offers via platforms such as email, social media, and text.
 Each platform has its own features and ideal scenarios:

 - Email is great for a longer newsletter introducing a new product or updating a client about their points or membership status.

 - Social media is perfect for sending images and videos of products and engaging customers in contests.

 Shoppers need to be able to access your site seamlessly across all devices.
-That means that your site should be optimized for a wide variety of desktop, laptop, tablet and mobile devices.
-Today’s customer might do an initial search on desktop and then switch to mobile to make the purchase, or vice versa.
+That means that your Ecommerce customer experience should be optimized for a wide variety of desktop, laptop, tablet, and mobile devices.
+Today’s customer might do an initial search on desktop and then switch to mobile to make the purchase or vice versa.

 If the mobile experience is clumsy, slow-loading and difficult to navigate, count on losing that customer to a competitor with a mobile-friendly site.
 An ideal mobile experience: